valeriocos/TestingResumizeme/README.md

 ```

 A Chrome browser will open and start creating fake CVs.
-By default the script will try create 100 CVs.
+By default the script will try to create 100 CVs.
 To change this number, modify the variable TESTS in the script.
+The fake user credentials are prompted and saved to credentials.txt

 Final note, Selenium may be blocked by some antivirus when trying to connect to Internet.